 Many village history books include many photographs of buildings and people, so it is possible that a photograph of your ancestor may have been included in the book.
 Many books have indexes, so you may be able to search for your ancestor's name.
 If the book is not indexed, you may have to go through each page to see if your ancestor is in any of the photographs.

-You may find that you are not the first person to research your family history, and that the researcher has written a book about their research.
-This book may contain family photographs you may not otherwise have seen.
+You may find that you are not the first person to trace the family tree, and that the researcher has written a book about their research.
+This book may contain photographs you may not otherwise have seen.

-Although online family trees can be inaccurate, and you must always verify the information you may discover, some online family trees contain family photographs of your ancestors and relatives.
+Although online trees can be inaccurate, and you must always verify the information you may discover, some online trees contain photographs of your ancestors and relatives.

-Another way of searching for family photographs is to make use of Google and/or other search engines.
+Another way of searching for photographs is to make use of Google and/or other search engines.

 If you search for your ancestor's name in a search engine, you may find that images have been uploaded.
 To narrow down your search, it is best to include dates in your search.
 You may also have more luck if you click images rather than use the normal search.